 Splendor in the Grass was Inge’s last triumph as a writer.
 Born in Independence, Kansas in 1913, he initially achieved prominence with his famous Broadway play Come Back, Little Sheba and later won the Pulitzer Prize for his play Picnic in 1953.
 All of his stories deal with the deeply felt passions of frustrated people in small American towns.
 Directed with great attention to detail by Kazan, this is an absorbing and surprisingly mature look at young love.
 Few films have captured the frustrations and disillusions of falling in love as powerful and penetrating as this bittersweet film.

 Splendor in the Grass provides Wood with perhaps the most important role of her career — this is the beginning of her successful transition from child star into mature and confident dramatic actress.
 As the teenager who has to make some important decisions about morality and passion, Wood gives the performance of a lifetime.
 Her transformation in the film from a naïve and enthusiastic young girl to a wise and assertive adult woman is vividly portrayed.
-She deservedly received an Oscar nomination for her efforts.
-1961 was a watershed year for Wood — she also starred in the classic West Side Story.
+She deservedly received an Oscar nomination for her extraordinarily good work.

 Beatty makes an auspicious film debut as a young man having a hard time controlling his hormones.
 It’s an intelligent performance from a newcomer.
 Along with Beatty, funny lady Phyllis Diller, TV soap-opera star Marla Adams (The Young and the Restless), character actor Eugene Roche (Foul Play), and Oscar-winning actress Sandy Dennis (Who’s Afraid of Virginia Woolf?), they all made their movie debuts here.
 The cast also includes Pat Hingle (Batman), Barbara Loden (Wild River), and Gary Lockwood (2001: A Space Odyssey).